Robert Glazer is a pioneer in the performance marketing world.

 Working together with his team, Robert created Performance Partnerships.

 The result was exactly what he had envisioned.
-The book is a fun, compelling read that pushes the envelope without rocking the boat.
 For people inside and outside the performance marketing world, the book clearly defines the narrative for his industry, as well as a path to move forward.

 Right out of the gate, the book raised Robert’s profile within the industry

-He was a guest on dozens of podcasts including the Andreessen Horowitz podcast and Entrepreneur on Fire, has booked multiple speeches including the Fortune ScaleUp event, and has been featured on mainstream TV shows like Dr Oz.
+Robert also did dozens of podcasts, including the Andreessen Horowitz podcast and Entrepreneur on Fire, and used his book to get booked as a keynote speaker at dozens of conferences (including the Fortune ScaleUp Summit), and has been featured on mainstream TV shows like Dr Oz.

 “A book is almost a prerequisite for the top tier of media and conferences,” he said.
 “If you look at some of these events, every single speaker has their book next to them.”

-Opportunities began to roll in in ways that he didn’t expect.
-He’d speak to a potential client who heard about him from a colleague, who heard him on a podcast, who asked him to come on because of the book.
+Opportunities began to roll in, in ways that he didn’t expect.
+He got his own columns in Forbes and Inc. He’d get referrals to speak to a potential client who had heard about him from a colleague, who heard him on a podcast…who asked him to come on because of the book.

 “It’s hard to keep track of, but it all starts with the book,” Robert explained.
 “When I work backwards and calculate things, I can easily point to over a million dollars in economic value added through the book’s impact.”